Pechenyice/diplomWeb/README.md

 ## Users

-Project has got hard-coded users are honored for for participating and helping the project:
+Project has got hard-coded users that are honored for participating and helping the project:

 |login         |password      |
 |--------------|--------------|